High Time For Tea | Tips for an Elegant Afternoon Refreshment

 High tea isn’t what most people think it is.
 In England, high tea is more like dinner—meat, game pies, that sort of thing—served to hungry workers at the end of their day.
 Afternoon tea, on the other hand, is a more elegant affair.
 It began when Anna, Duchess of Bedford, got hungry before dinner.
 In the 1800s, lunch was served around 11 a.m., and dinner was not eaten until everyone had returned from their planned evening activity, at about 8 or even 9 p.m.
 So Anna began to request a tray of food along with tea in the afternoon to tide her over until dinner.
 The practice caught on quickly, and afternoon tea was born.

 The good news is you don’t need to be a duchess or even have matching china to host a traditional tea.
 There are many books and articles to guide you in finding menus, recipes, and etiquette for a proper tea.
 One of my favorites is Carolyn Caldicott’s “Vintage Tea Party,” not only for the beautiful photography, but also the recipes.
 Meanwhile, here are some guidelines and menu suggestions to get you on your way.
+You may also purchase english tea sets that you and your friends can use.

 The ideal time for afternoon tea is between 3 and 6 p.m., depending upon when you plan to serve dinner.